ChristianUlbrich/dockerswarmstill.rocks/docs/index.md

 Docker Swarm mode is comparable to them.

-But it, with all the ideas described here, is what I would recommend for teams of **less than 200 developers**, or clusters of **less than 1000 machines**.

-This includes **small / medium size organizations** (like when you are not Google or Amazon), **startups**, one-man projects, and "hobby" projects.
+But it has simpler concepts and its requirements are very low.
+You can easily set it up on any VPS running Docker.

+Take things back into your own hands!
+Docker Swarm is a very good fit, if you _just want to deploy_ some containers.

 Try it.

-Set up a distributed cluster ready for production.
+Set up a distributed cluster ready for "production".

+> **Hint:** Distributed cluster, does not mean _high availability_.

 ...In about **20 minutes**.